CloudCannon/pagefind/README.md

 Where `public` matches your output dir — `_site` for Jekyll etc.

-This will currently index all content within your `body`.
+By default, this will index all content within your `body`.
 Pagefind currently has a few tags that can be used to customize this:

+#### Limiting Indexing to Elements

+Adding `data-pagefind-body` to an element will cause Pagefind to exlusively index content within this element and its children, instead of indexing the entire `<body>`.
+In most cases, you will want to add this attribute to the main element in your content layout.

+If there are multiple regions you want to index, `data-pagefind-body` can be set on multiple elements on the same page.

+If a `data-pagefind-body` element is found anywhere on your site, any pages without this element will be excluded from search.
+This means if you tag a specific region on your `post` layout with `data-pagefind-body`, your homepage will no longer be indexed (unless it too has a `data-pagefind-body` element).

+Note: Filters and metadata outside a body element will still be processed.

 #### Ignoring Elements